albar965/littlenavmap-manual/en/README.md

 The setup procedure is the same for both remote connections and local connections.
 In the latter case all programs run on the same computer which is both flying and client computer.

-_Little Navmap_ cannot connect to the flight simulator directly.
-The _Little Navconnect_ agent is always needed, even if all programs run on the same computer.
+_Little Navmap_ can connect to the flight simulator directly if all programs are run on the same computer.
+The _Little Navconnect_ agent is needed if _Little Navmap_ is run on a remote computer.

 1. Install [Little Navconnect](https://albar965.github.io/littlenavconnect.html) on the computer that is running the flight simulator.
 Start it and take note of the message that is printed on the logging window.
 You only need the colored values.
 You can use the IP address or the hostname. _Little Navconnect_ can print multiple IP addresses or hostnames depending on your network configuration.
 This can happen if you have ethernet plugged in and are connected using wireless LAN too, for example.
 You have to try if you are unsure which one to use. `localhost` and `127.0.0.1` will be used if you are not connected to a network.